melbournebioinformatics/MelBioInf_docs/docs/tutorials/var_detect_advanced/var_detect_advanced.md

         * The *EvalRod* column specifies which of the input VCFs is analysed (input_0 = first VCF, input_1 = second etc).
 For us, these should be FreeBayes and GATK respectively.
         * The *CompRod* column specifies the set of variants against which the input VCFs are being compared; we have used dbsnp.
         * *Novelty*: whether the variants in this row have been found in the supplied dbSNP file or not (known = in dbSNP, novel = not in dbSNP).
 The rows containing *all* variants are the most informative summaries.
-        * *nEvalVariants*: number of variant sites in EvalRod (called variants).
+        * *nEvalVariants*: number of variant sites in EvalRod (i.e. all called variants).
         * *novelSites*: number of variant sites found in EvalRod but not CompRod (i.e. called variants not in dbSNP).
         * *CompOverlap*: number of variant sites found in both EvalRod and CompRod (i.e. called variants that ARE in dbSNP).
         * *compRate*: percentage of variant sites from EvalRod found in CompRod (=CompOverlap/nEvalVariants).
             * This metric is important, and it’s what people generally refer to as *dbSNP concordance*.
-        * *nConcordant* and *concordantRate*: number and percentage of overlapping variants with the same genotype.
+        * *nConcordant* and *concordantRate*: number and percentage of overlapping variants that have the same genotype.

 3. **Interpret the TiTv section of the evaluation report.**
-    * The second section of the report lists the Ti/Tv ratio for different groups of variants from the callsets.
+    * The second section of the report lists the transition/transversion ratio for different groups of variants from the callsets.
     * It generally follows the table format above.
 The most interesting metric is in the column labelled *tiTvRatio*.
     * The expectation is a Ti/Tv close to the TiTvRatioStandard of 2.38.
 Generally, the higher the better, as a high Ti/Tv ratio indicates that most variants are likely to reflect our expectations from what we know about human variation.
     * In this table, it can be useful to compare not just the rows labelled *all*, but also those labelled *known* and *novel*.
-Is the Ti/Tv ratio different for known dbSNP variants, as compared to novel variants?
+Is the Ti/Tv ratio different for known dbSNP variants, as compared to novel variants in this individual?

 4. **How much overlap is there in the call sets?**